elyase/locasticsearch/docs/index.md

 - 👍 Many features, boosting, highlight, autocomplete (some backend dependent though)
 - 👍 Possibility to switch backends
-- 👎 Library lock in.
+- 👎 DSL/library lock in
 - 👎 Despite supporting several backends, Whoosh is the only one that is python native.